changj35513-appdev/personal-to-do-list/README.md

     https://www.geeksforgeeks.org/ruby-datetime-now-function/
  4. Delete "show" and "back" options at bottom of the screen
 >> 5. Find a way to redirect to Category page after category created (may be under aesthetic, since i want pop up windows that fade background for inputs)
+ >> 6. Create a way to bookmark task: boolean? checkbox, available default: false
+ >> 9. Make Drop Down Menu for Category when creating Task only show User's Categories

 ✨ Aesthetic ✨

- 1. Home page: delete User column from view.
- 2. Separate each list into it's own div.
+ >> 2. Separate each list into it's own div.
  3. Turn Edit and Delete into icon buttons.
  4. Once clicked, pop up little window to creat, change, confirm or deny
  5. Turn "New category" into own little plus icon at right edge of other lists